andrewgosselin/py-pacman/README.md

+# MADE FOR CLASS CST-186

-# py-pacman
+## py-pacman
-CST-186 - Simple pacman made in pygame.
+Simple pacman made in pygame.